-The best part of homemade tortillas is that you can make them as crisp or pliable as you want.
-I prefer crisp tortillas just as a snack and the second option you can use for enchiladas and tortillas.
-I tend to shorten the time of cooking and take them out of the skillet when they start to brown around the edges.
+The greatest advantage of homemade tortillas is that you can customize their texture to be as crisp or pliable as you prefer.
+Personally, I enjoy crisp tortillas as a snack, while the softer ones work well for enchiladas and other dishes.
+I often shorten the cooking time and remove them from the skillet as soon as they begin to brown around the edges.

 If you love this tortilla recipe, try making one of these flatbread dishes: